qzc438/ontology-llm/README.md

 - We have created a debugging log for this project.
 [Click the link here.](DEBUGGING_LOG.md)

 ## Ethical Considerations:
-- AI-generated content (AIGC) is labelled as "AI-generated content".
-AIGC can contain harmful, unethical, prejudiced, or negative content (https://docs.mistral.ai/capabilities/guardrailing/).
+- AI-generated content (AIGC) can contain harmful, unethical, prejudiced, or negative content (https://docs.mistral.ai/capabilities/guardrailing/).
 However, ontology matching tasks only check the meaning of domain-specific terminologies, and we have not observed such content being generated.

 ### Code Acknowledgements:
 - Our data-driven application architecture is inspired by: https://colab.research.google.com/github/GoogleCloudPlatform/python-docs-samples/blob/main/cloud-sql/postgres/pgvector/notebooks/pgvector_gen_ai_demo.ipynb